Rozmir-Rohi/not-enough-items-rozmirs-fork/README.md

 * Removed color from "No installed plugins.".

-## Incompatability with following Mods:
+## Incompatability with the following Mods:
 Thaumcraft NEI Plugin - Will crash when auto-fill crafting in Arcane Workbench.

-Lesser Issues:
-	Optifine    or    Just Another Spawner  -  The light level overlay feature will not work, but all other features still work fine.
+Lesser Issues: Optifine    or    Just Another Spawner  -  The light level overlay feature will not work, but all other features still work fine.